chrisva/multicalc/README.md

 - Proper integration tests
 - More code comments throughout the solution
 - Better docs
+- Code structure, DRY, SOLID ++ on every part of the code.
+But you see the pattern.
+It just takes a refactoring or two to get it in proper shape.
 - A good authentication solution to sync sessions and handle access rights
 - Continues deployment and build
 - ++